lharries/harries.co/_blog/seo-for-startups/index.md

 #### Topical authority

-Popularized by Ethan who runs Graphite, if you have articles that rank well for existing topics, this will increase your probability of ranking for related topics.
+If you have articles that rank well for existing topics, this will increase your probability of ranking for related topics.
 You can start with more long-tail topics and build up to the high-value topics.

 ### On-page SEO